Part 4 of the Risk of Manual Processes blog series. You can access the full series here.

 This process invites errors when you need to reconcile hundreds of thousands of transactions—bank records vs. GL, invoice vs. PO, credit cards, intercompany data, and more.
 That challenge is augmented even further if you’re dealing with multiple ERPs or extreme decentralization.

 And still, the prevailing method of matching and reconciling transactions at companies, both enterprise and start-up, is manual.
-Sixty-one percent of finance organizations are “highly dependent” on spreadsheets, according to an Institute of Management Accountants (IMA) survey.
+Sixty-one percent of finance organizations are “highly dependent” on spreadsheets, according to an IMA survey.

 As a result, companies have limited real-time data, and little time (if any) is left for analytics that can help identify errors or required adjustments.